ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConEU2019.md

 > "You gain merit by doing things that specific community values"

 ???
-Meritocracy is a word we use that is often misunderstood - some other communities see it as having a different connotation than the ASF uses.
+Meritocracy is a word we use that is often misunderstood - many other communities see it as having a different connotation than the ASF uses.

 Your merit is the value you bring to a project **as judged by that project's community**.